Effects of Forces (Cambridge (CIE) IGCSE Co-ordinated Sciences (Double Award): Physics): Flashcards

 False.

-The spring constant (k) has units of N/m (newtons per metre).
+The spring constant (k) has units of N/m.

 The green arrow shows the linear portion of the graph.
-This is where the spring obeys Hooke's law, so force and extension are directly proportional.
+This is the section that obeys Hooke's law, where force and extension are directly proportional.

 A force extension graph showing a straight line that begins at the origin and slopes upward, then curves and flattens out.
 A green arrow is positioned next to the non-linear portion of the graph